'PUBG: New State' surpasses 40 mn pre-registrations globally

-New Delhi: South Korean game developer Krafton on Thursday announced that PUBG: New State has officially secured more than 40 million pre-registrations on Google Play and App Store following its second Alpha Test in 28 countries last month.
+New Delhi, Sep 16 (IANS) South Korean game developer Krafton on Thursday announced that PUBG: New State has officially secured more than 40 million pre-registrations on Google Play and App Store following its second Alpha Test in 28 countries last month.

 Krafton recently opened pre-orders in India, which contributed to the surge in pre-registrations, the company said in a statement.